vidaud/seta/seta-doc/docs/index.md

 * Good Internet speed.
 You will need to download at least 5GB (> 20GB for all data)

+!!! warning
     The first run will take time, while the next run will be fast.

 ## Installation